jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 ### 1952 NBA Draft

-The 1952 NBA Draft had 106 total selections but after the first territorial pick and a first round of just nine picks, each of the following nine following rounds had just one or two picks each and there was a large pool of players selected by teams picking all of their picks at once.
+The 1952 NBA Draft had 106 total selections but after the first territorial pick and the first round of just nine picks, each of the following nine following rounds had just one or two picks each and there was a large pool of players selected by teams picking all of their picks at once.

 ![1952 NBA Draft selections from current SEC schools][image3]

 There were nine total players selected from current SEC schools with Joe Dean out of LSU being first at the fifth overall pick in the draft.

-As LSU's first ever NBA Draft pick, Joe Dean also became the first SEC player selected in the top-5.
+As LSU's first-ever NBA Draft pick, Joe Dean also became the first SEC player selected in the top-5.

 ### 1953 NBA Draft

-The 1953 NBA Draft had 122 total selections starting with two territorial picks, a first round of seven picks, 11 rounds of two or three picks, and then another large pool of extra picks at the end.
+The 1953 NBA Draft had 122 total selections starting with two territorial picks, the first round of seven picks, 11 rounds of two or three picks, and then another large pool of extra picks at the end.

 ![1953 NBA Draft selections from current SEC schools][image4]